 Changing Comment Form Style in WordPress

-You can easily modify each of these fields by simply tweaking the the default CSS classes.
+You can easily modify each of these fields by simply tweaking the default CSS classes.
 Below is a list of the default CSS classes that WordPress adds to each comment form.

 By simply tweaking these CSS classes, you can completely change the look and feel of your WordPress comment form.